sophon-crypto/fairstaking1kv/1kv-edst.md

-And Y low verifiers (nodes that are difficult to be nominated) to nominate the method
+And Y low validators (validators which are rarely being nominated) to nominate the method

 1. (active ranking) valid nodes are sorted according to the active set selection rate